 Finally, Ask Him to Listen to Your Emotions: When you next have need for him to be emotionally present for you, ask him to listen and reflect your emotions.
 “I don’t need to be fixed right now.
 Could you please just listen and reflect my emotions.”
 If he does this, he will be amazed at the change in you, which will reinforce the practice.
 If he says “No” or withdraws, go back to Step 3.

-This is not to say that you coddle or cater to his emotions for an infinite amount of time.
+This is not to say that a woman should coddle or cater to her man's emotions for an infinite amount of time.
 You are doing this to help him learn how to do this for you.
 Show him how it's done and then then let him know what you need.
+All this eventually culminates in a more positive, "2-way street" type of relationship.

 This is an extraordinary, life-changing skill.
 If you take the time to master it and teach it to your boyfriend or husband, you will experience the connection you yearn for.
 But then again, this is just one man's opinion.
 What do you think?